DIDSR/hybrid-breastCT/readme.md

 This simulation framework is designed to be adaptable across different breast CT platforms.
 While the original implementation uses data from the [Doheny Breast CT system](https://pmc.ncbi.nlm.nih.gov/articles/PMC4376760/), users can integrate their own patient datasets.
 The following data/information is required for implementation with your system:

-To run the pipeline your own system, you must supply:
+To run the pipeline with your own system, you must supply:

 #### REQUIREMENTS
 - Patient breast CT projection images